 IN SCHOOL YOUTH EDUCATION

 The Nutrition Education youth programs include lessons on MyPlate, food safety, and ways to increase physical activity.
-FoodWIse educators provide nutrition education & promote active lifestyles in classrooms at Cooper, Northern Lights, Lake Superior, Bryant Elementary Schools, Superior Middle School, Superior High School students in transitionand the the Family Resource Center’s Teen Parenting Program.
+FoodWIse educators provide nutrition education & promote active lifestyles in classrooms at Cooper, Northern Lights, Lake Superior, Bryant Elementary Schools, Superior Middle School, and with parents of preschoolers enrolled in the Superior Preschool program.

 POLICY, SYSTEMS AND ENVIRONMENTAL CHANGE (PSE) ACTIVITIES